tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_4.md

 - AdWords: Google's advertising system
 - Google Store bids on keywords such as "Google t-shirt" and "Google clothing"
 - Linking Google Analytics with Adwords enables:
-  - viewing AdWords click and cost data along with site engagement data in Google Analytics
+  - Viewing AdWords click and cost data along with site engagement data in Google Analytics
-  - creating remarketing lists in Analytics for use in AdWords
+  - Creating remarketing lists in Analytics for use in AdWords
-  - importing Analytics goals and transactions into AdWords as conversions
+  - Importing Analytics goals and transactions into AdWords as conversions
-  - viewing Analytics site engagement data in AdWords
+  - Viewing Analytics site engagement data in AdWords
-- Same email account must be an administrator of both accounts
+- **Note:** Same email account must be an administrator of both accounts
 - Process:
   - Analytics -> Select account and property -> Property section -> AdWords linking
   - Click on New link group -> AdWords accounts automatically appear -> Pick one -> Continue